How to Create an Eye-Catching Invitation to Your Home

 Today, most front doors already make a fashion statement with their unusual shapes and sizes, decorative glass panes, and trim.
 But even if your door is classically simple, you can add to its charm by hanging a seasonal wreath or adding potted plants and flowers positioned at the corners.

-A pair of potted plants framing the colorful front door of this 1-story, 3-bedroom, 2-bath Craftsman-style house plan is another element that enhances its curb appeal (Plan #142-1082).
+A pair of potted plants framing the colorful front door of this 1-story, 3-bedroom, 2-bath Craftsman-style home is another element that enhances its curb appeal (Plan #142-1082).

-Left: A red front door with a decorative glass pane brightens the porch of this 1-story, 3-bedroom Country-style home plan (Plan #141-1243).
-Right: The front room and sides of the garage of this 1-story, 3-bedroom Craftsman-style Ranch house plan are painted blue to contrast with the cream tones of the exterior (Plan #142-1064).
+Top: A red front door with a decorative glass pane brightens the porch of this 1-story, 3-bedroom Country-style home (Plan #141-1243).
+Bottom: The front room and sides of the garage of this 1-story, 3-bedroom Craftsman-style Ranch house are painted blue to contrast with the cream tones of the exterior (Plan #142-1064).

 For some house plan styles – like Cottages, Country homes, Farmhouses, Colonials, and small homes – window boxes with colorful flowers, plants, and even herbs make sense.
 They add a welcoming feel and warmth to the home plan – not to mention its curb appeal.

-Left: Window boxes with purple and white flowers dress up the windows of this home.
-Right: Everything you ever wanted in a Farmhouse-style home plan, including a colorful window box outside the second floor window, is here.
+Everything you ever wanted in a Farmhouse-style home, including a colorful window box outside the second-floor window, is here.
 This 2-story, 4-bedroom house plan features a well-manicured front lawn, trimmed hedges, potted flowers that frame the entryway, and attractive columns that support the porch (Plan #189-1011).

 A nice and simple fence can show off your house plan from a distance – and make it stand out in the neighborhood.
 Or what about a picket fence?
 The popular and very-much-in-demand classic white fence is decorative, charming, and practical (keeps little kids and/or pets safe inside your property) – and it enhances curb appeal tremendously.

-A short fence adds to the country charm of this 2-story, 4-bedroom Farmhouse-style home plan.
+A short fence adds to the country charm of this 2-story, 4-bedroom Farmhouse-style home.
 At one end are stone columns that support a light sconce to illuminate the entryway at night (Plan #134-1344).

 A picket fence, anyone?
 The classic and popular white picket fence of this 3-bedroom Ranch-style house plan presents a welcoming and beautiful sight to any onlooker.
 The delightful blooms on the curb are a lovely touch (Plan #141-1255).